openstack/monasca-ceilometer/tools/README.md

 pipeline = request_id api-server
 ```

-and re-start the ceilometer api.
+Then re-start the Ceilometer API.